stonepros/stone/doc/stonefs/mds-states.rst

     up:resolve

-The MDS enters this state from ``up:replay`` if the Ceph file system has multiple ranks (including this one), i.e. it's not a single active MDS cluster.
+The MDS enters this state from ``up:replay`` if the Stone file system has multiple ranks (including this one), i.e. it's not a single active MDS cluster.
 The MDS is resolving any uncommitted inter-MDS operations.
 All ranks in the file system must be in this state or later for progress to be made, i.e. no